The theft of solar panels impacts Etecsa's infrastructure in Santiago de Cuba

 Related videos:

-Facebook Capture/Luis Enrique Torres Almarales
+Capture from Facebook/Luis Enrique Torres Almarales

 That same month, a shift supervisor at a photovoltaic park in Guanabacoa was arrested for stealing more than 40 meters of electrical cables, leaving 24 panels out of service.

-When the electricity is interrupted in Cuba, approximately 47.5% of mobile radio bases and 56.5% of the telecommunications cabinets in the country shut down, according to data from March, making each stolen panel a direct blow to the communications of entire neighborhoods.
+When electricity is interrupted in Cuba, approximately 47.5% of the mobile radio bases and 56.5% of the telecommunications cabinets in the country shut down, according to data from March, making each stolen panel a direct blow to the communications of entire neighborhoods.

 Filed under: